mcarambula/game-would-you-rather/README.md

 Users will be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

+## App Functionality

+### Logging

+The person using this application would be able to logging selecting a name from the list of existing users.
+Alternatively, he/she could create his own account clicking on the 'create a new user' link and filling his/her first name and last name.
+Once the user logs in, the polls page would be shown.

+### Answered / unanswered polls

+Once the user logs in, he would be able to toggle between his/her answered and unanswered polls.
+The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
+The user will be able to click on a particular question and answer it by choosing the option they like.

+### Poll statistics

+Upon voting in a poll, all of the information of an answered poll is displayed.
+The user's response is recorded and clearly visible on the poll detail page.
+Users can only vote once per poll; they aren't allowed to change their answer after they've voted.

+### Creating a new poll

+Users would be able to create their own poll going to the section 'Create a Question'.
+They will need to fill option A and option B.
+Upon submitting the form, the home page will be shown with the new question added in the unanswered category.

+### Leaderboard

+Users would be able to see the positions of the user going to the 'Leaderboard' section.

+### Log out

+Any user would be able to log out clicking on the logout link, next to their user's information on the nav bar.

 ## Getting started

 ### Step 1: